-The work of SIEF is continuously challenged by the global situation and the still ongoing, devastating war in Ukraine.
-Like the pandemic the war has forced us to rethink the formats for our international cooperation, exchange, and networking.
-In a war-torn Europe that seems to be on a non-stop upward curve of renationalising, rebordering and a more ethnocentric Europe, I believe it is increasingly more important to cooperate, exchange ideas and conduct research across borders.
+The work of SIEF is currently challenged by the global situation; due to the ongoing pandemic, we need to rethink the formats for our international cooperation, exchange and networking.
+For sure, the current SIEF board with the superb help from NomadIT is doing this already, preparing the online Helsinki congress, however, the far-reaching consequences of the pandemic and its implications for international scholarly exchange, are hard to predict.
+In a Europe that seems to be on a non-stop upward curve of renationalising, rebordering and a more ethnocentric Europe, I believe it is increasingly more important to cooperate, exchange ideas and conduct research across borders.

 In my view, SIEF is the perfect hub to stimulate an international society of ethnologists and folklore scholars and encourage international scholarly exchange, not least among our early career colleagues.
-If the general assembly chooses to elect me for the second period as president, I will continue being active in making SIEF a still more visible, creative, transparent, diverse and inclusive environment for scholars to engage and thrive.
+If the general assembly chooses to elect me, I will be active in making SIEF a still more visible, creative, transparent, diverse and open-minded environment for scholars to engage and thrive.

-Sophie Elpers (Executive Vice President - fifth term)
+Sophie Elpers (Executive Vice President, fourth term)